CAST-Extend/com.castsoftware.aip.console.tools/aip-console-tools-cli/README.md

 - `-n` or `--name` (**required**) : specify the name of the application to create

 * `--node-name` (optional) : specify the name of an AIP Node on which the application will be create. *default* : Automatically selected by AIP Console
+* `--domain-name` (optional) : specify a domain name to associate with the application to create. *default*: No domain is set for the application.
 * `--server-url` or `-s` : Specify the URL to your AIP Console server. *default* : localhost:8081
 * `--apikey` or `--apikey:env` (either is required) : the API Key to log in to AIP Console **OR** the environment variable containing the key
 * `--timeout` (optional) : Time in seconds before calls to AIP Console time out. *default* : 90